fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Execute request only when condition is true
+  Execute fetch only when condition is true

   Default: `true`